Department of Pediatrics

 Content

-Our fellows attend the Desmond Neonatal Follow-Up Clinic throughout their three years of fellowship.
-Fellows have access to the clinic patient schedule and are able to choose which dates and patients they would like to attend visits with.
-This allows fellows to attend visits for the patients that were on their primary team, improve their educational experience and promotes patient continuity.
+Our fellows see patients for neurodevelopmental follow-up in the Desmond Neonatal Follow-Up or Blue Bird Clinics during the third year of fellowship.
+Fellows have access to the clinic patient schedule and see a minimum of 20 patients during their second and third year.
+This allows fellows to attend visits for the patients that were on their primary team, provides perspective for their patients’ outcomes, and promotes continuity.

 Learn More